tvOS and MacOS will get Spatial Audio support for AirPods Pro and Max

 Apple has announced that it will extend Spatial Audio support to tvOS and MacOS for AirPods Max and AirPods Pro owners at its WWDC 2021 keynote event.

-In terms of supported apps, Apple previously announced that Apple Music and Apple TV would support Spatial Audio, as would Disney Plus, HBO Max, Hulu, Peacock, Discovery Plus, Paramount Plus and Tidal – though, it didn't give any specific timings as to how soon Spatial Audio would be available on each of them.
+In terms of supported apps, Apple previously announced that Apple Music and Apple TV would support Spatial Audio as would Disney Plus, HBO Max, Hulu, Peacock, Discovery Plus, Paramount Plus and Tidal - though, it didn't give any specific timing as to how soon Spatial Audio would be available on each of them.

 Leading up to the keynote, Apple announced that Spatial Audio would be available for iOS, and now it’s extending the feature to devices like the new Apple TV 4K (2021) and Macbook Pro that were previously lacking the feature.